cob3x85/missing-collectible-app/docs/privacy-policy.md

 ## Overview

-Fun-Kollection ("we," "our," or "the app") is committed to protecting your privacy.
-This Privacy Policy explains how we handle your information when you use our Funko Pop collection tracking mobile application.
+Pop Kollection ("we," "our," or "the app") is committed to protecting your privacy.
+This Privacy Policy explains how we handle your information when you use our pop vinyl figure collection tracking mobile application.

 ## Information We Collect